Worst to First Jerseys: St Louis Blues

 For this era, they darkened the blue to more of a darker royal blue.
 Still looks good on the ice and works well with the yellow.
 Nothing but good stuff there.
 And we’re just going to glaze over that horrible phase when they plastered the word “BLUES” on the front and shrunk to logo to little more than an afterthought.
 Awful, awful, awful.

 Jersey Recommendation: #16 Hull.
 No question here either.
 Behind Gretzky and Lemieux, Hull was pretty much the most prolific scorer in the NHL for a few years, and those were the years he spent with St. Louis, mostly in this jersey.
-Get it in the home whites.
+Get it in the road blues.

 3. 1997 Third Jerseys, 1998–2007 Home & Away Jerseys

 The use of the darker blue though, is where an issue lies.
 Because the navy blue is so dark, it verges on being black.
 And if you’re going that dark, there’s not much difference between the blue and black.
-Like we said earlier, if you’re going to be blue, just own it and be blue and use a shade of blue that looks unmistakably blue.
-The blue jerseys use the darker blue well, as the main accent colour to compliment the lighter blue.
+The home blues use the darker blue well, as the main accent colour to compliment the lighter blue.
 It’s also consistent over the entire jersey.
 The white jerseys, however, would have been better with the lighter blue at the cuffs and bottoms and darker blue in the striping, like the shoulder yokes.
 Much better.

 Could I get a count on how many times ‘blue’ has been written so far?
 Thanks.